-Sky Supermarket, the smallest holding in the property portfolio, comprised approximately 6% of portfolio's fair value and BOF's gross assets.
+Sky Supermarket, the smallest holding in the property portfolio, comprised approximately 4% of the portfolio's fair value.
 It is a neighborhood shopping centre with upmarket grocery chain Sky as an anchor tenant and a number of satellite tenants.
-Sky Supermarket is the single property of BOF based in Riga.
-It was built in 2000 and renovated in 2010.
+The building was built in 2000 and renovated in 2010.